 Further reading: 3 Days in Prague: The Perfect Prague Itinerary

-That sums up the world’s best zoos you should know about.
-Now you know which destinations you need to allow extra time for so you can pay them a visit.
+That sums up our picks for the world’s best zoos.
+Now you know which ones to allow extra time for if you visit any of these areas!